 As you can see by the table, our system eliminated some problems this year.
 The monthly performance standard and maximum contaminate level (MCL) for turbidity were NOT exceeded.
 Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
 These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.
 We are working to prevent further violations by adding valving and automation to the treatment plant.
-In addition the maximum contaminate level for trihalomethanes was exceeded in Reading Water District #1-3 (August 2019) and in the Town of Dix (August 2019).
-Quarterly averages were below the maximum contaminate level in both districts.
-This was the first time the Town of Dix has NOT been in violation since August 2014 for total trihalomethanes.
+In addition the maximum contaminate level for trihalomethanes was exceeded in Reading Water District #1-3 (August 2020) and in the Town of Dix (August 2020).
+Quarterly averages were below the maximum contaminate level in Reading W.D.
+1-3, But exceeded in Town of Dix.
 We have worked on lowering these levels.
 An aeration treatment system designed to reduce total trihalomethanes was installed in the Town of Dix in 2019.
 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous system, and may have an increased risk of getting cancer.